lathoub/nexa-evs/README.md

 The Pynch Nexa application exposes an [HTTP RESTful API](https://github.com/lathoub/nexa-api) to help with the automation of the [EVS Live Production Severs](https://evs.com/products/live-production-servers) suite.
 Nexa run on top of the EVS technology stack and does not alter nor does it interfere with its (inner) working.

 The Pynch Nexa for EVS is a Windows only application (can run as stand-alone app or as a service).
-The exposed HTTP service can be used by all operating systems
+The exposed HTTP service can be used by all operating systems, browsers and HTTP clients.

 ## Compatible EVS Products